Perez homers as Royals beat Twins, clinch rare series win

 The victory, just the fourth in the last 17 games for Kansas City, guaranteed the Royals would win just their fourth series of the season and first since taking two out of three from the Twins on May 28-30 at Kauffman Stadium.

-Jakub Junis made his first start for the Royals since July 2nd after being placed on the disabled list with lower-back inflammation He left after four innings and 77 pitches (53 strikes), allowing one run on four hits and two walks while striking out six.
+Jakob Junis made his first start for the Royals since July 2 after being placed on the disabled list with lower-back inflammation.
+He left after four innings and 77 pitches (53 strikes), allowing one run on four hits and two walks while striking out six.

 Flynn (2-1) then blanked the Twins over the next three innings to pick up the win, striking out four.
 Wily Peralta pitched a 1-2-3 ninth to earn his third save.

-Note: EditorsNote: Name fix in 3rd graf